• Latest

 The modern-day scheme is for approximately a hundred km of “multiplied corridors” crisscrossing the town.
 Will this be the solution that Bengaluru desires?
 Or will it simply upload to our woes?

 However, there’s a more fundamental flaw with these plans.
-There is a wealth of evidence that building greater roads does now not lessen congestion or enhance mobility.
-So even beneath idealized situations of a fully electric-powered fleet of cars low-priced to the huge majority, situations that might come to be feasible in the future, a street primarily based answer will not be feasible for Bengaluru.
+There is a wealth of evidence that building greater roads does not lessen congestion or enhance mobility.
+So even beneath idealized situations of a fully electric-powered fleet of cars, low-priced to the huge majority, situations that might come to be feasible in the future, a street primarily based answer will not be feasible for Bengaluru.

 Penny Tucker